 Nathan packed his bags and moved to the other side of the world.
 Even though this was not a first for him, having already done it by moving to Australia, this time it was a little different as he was moving to a non-English speaking area.
 Nevertheless, he managed just fine.

-Nathan has finished his first year of the graduate study program at Algebra, taking some of his classes online because of the coronavirus.
+Nathan has finished his first year of the master study programme at Algebra, taking some of his classes online because of the coronavirus.
 However, he returned to California by accident.

 - I planned on going on a study visit to Japan, but I didn’t travel with my colleagues because I first had to go to Los Angeles to take care of some personal things at home.
 Because I had a return ticket, I went back the same way, so I stopped in Los Angeles first.
 As Covid-19 was gaining momentum, classes were cancelled, and I ended up having to stay home.
 If the situation had been different, I don't know if I would have come back to the States. - he says.